 Increase the success of your migration by following these recommended best practices for Google Workspace Migrate.
-For data source best practices, review the watchpoints and best practices for:

 - Adhere to the system requirements—Migrations require many resources.
 Meeting or exceeding the system requirements is crucial because new resources cannot be provisioned while a migration is in progress.
 Learn more